matteo14c/HaploCoV/docs/source/genomic.rst

 | 22204\_.\|A	AfrCent
 | 26445_T|C	AsiaSE

-Several lists/collections of pre-computed "genomic variants file" are already available from the main github repository of HaploCoV.
+Several lists/collections of pre-computed "genomic variants" file are already available from the main github repository of HaploCoV.
 These files enable users to execute their analyses with different sets of "interesting" genomic variants which are suitable for different use cases.

 Pre computed genomic variants files
 ===================================